protbox/RetroMap/README.md

 ## Getting Started

-Honestly, I hate writing documentation, so this will quick (sorry).
+Honestly, I hate writing documentation, so this will be quick (sorry).

 Your first step will be requiring the module and creating a world